-GDPR: what should I do in the event of further/secondary processing of personal data?
+GDPR: What should I do in the event of further/secondary processing of personal data?

 Primary vs. secondary processing